sushmaakoju/study-work-reports/university-of-colorado-boulder/README.md

 ## 8. Independent Study, Prof. Henry Lovejoy : Study and design of NER & Text extraction from OCR scanned Handwritten Slave Trade Volumes

 I worked on an Independent Study supervised by Prof. Henry Lovejoy for the Digital Slavery Research Lab, at the University of Colorado, Boulder.
-It was towards study and design of Named Entity Recognition from OCR scanned Handwritten Slave Trade Volumes and to train a search over OCR scanned documents.
-The goal was to analyze and emancipate both people and present-impressions of the past: <a href="https://www.colorado.edu/lab/dsrl/collaborators"></a>.
+It was towards the study and design of Named Entity Recognition from OCR scanned Handwritten Slave Trade Volumes and to train a search over OCR scanned documents.
+The goal was to analyze and emancipate people from the present impressions of the past: <a href="https://www.colorado.edu/lab/dsrl/collaborators"></a>.

-### Code reporsitory for this project
+### Code repository for this project
-<a href="https://github.com/sushmaakoju/independent-study">Independent Study: Study and design of NER & Text extraction from OCR scanned Handwritten Slave Trade Volumes</a>
+<a href="https://github.com/sushmaakoju/named-entity-text-extraction-ocr-slave-trade-volumes">Independent Study:  Study and design of NER & Text extraction from OCR scanned Handwritten Slave Trade Volumes (British Parliamentary Papers) </a>

 ### Summary Reports of the study and approach for the Independent Study